rhyslwells/Data-Archive/content/standardised/Embedded Methods.md

 6. Considerations:
    - [[Hyperparameter Tuning]]: Tuning regularization parameters or other model-specific parameters may be necessary to optimize feature selection performance.
-   - Model [[interpretability]]: While embedded methods can automatically select features, interpreting the resulting model may be challenging, especially for complex models like ensemble methods.
+   - Model [[Interpretability]]: While embedded methods can automatically select features, interpreting the resulting model may be challenging, especially for complex models like ensemble methods.